kobygold/MusicXML-Annotator/README.md

 Click the "Calc" button to check the annotation and see the text for each note on the screen.
 Click the "Run" button to create the MusicXML file at the selected output folder.

+Note that the tool doesn't supports compressed MusicXML files.

-To render the MusicXML as graphics you can import the output MusicXML file into note sheet application (for example in *[MuseScore3](https://musescore.org/en)* you can do that by drag&drop).
+To render the output MusicXML as music sheet pages you can import the output MusicXML file into note sheet application (for example in *[MuseScore3](https://musescore.org/en)* you can do that by drag&drop).
 To render the arrows on the Diatonica harmonica annotations correctly use the provided Font: HarmonicaArrows.ttf.
 Install the font on your system and then choose the app to use it.
 On MuseScore3 the font for the lyrics is selected on this menu: